unexpectedjs/expect-the-unexpected/README.md

 expect('foobar').to.have.property('length');
 ```

 Unexpected does not.
-The reason is that the length property only exists
+The reason is that the `length` property only exists
 in javascript on the boxed string object, or if you create your strings
-with `String('foobar')`.
+with `new String('foobar')`.

 Expect.js would also consider the following to be true:
 ```javascript